Dušan Kállay

 Victor Safonkin

-You'll find over 200 good sized copies of just about all of Victor's paintings in this gallery.
+You'll find over 200 of Victor's paintings in this gallery.
 The array of imaginative landscapes on display here is overwhelming.
 There are many wretched beasts creeping about many of the paintings.